m5stack/m5-docs/docs/en/quick_start/m5core/m5stack_core_get_started_MicroPython.md

 [中文](zh_CN/quick_start/m5core/m5stack_core_get_started_MicroPython) | English | [日本語](ja/quick_start/m5core/m5stack_core_get_started_MicroPython)

-?> **Tip** *a.
+?> a.
 If your M5Stack Core was not burnt with a specific firmware named `UiFlow` in advance, please visit this article [How to burn firmware](/en/related_documents/how_to_burn_firmware) for burnning). b.
-If it's first time to use M5Stack Core or you want to change the networkable AP that means the Core can't access [flow.m5stack.com](flow.m5stack.com), you need visit this article for setting wifi [How to connect wifi using Core](/en/related_documents/how_to_connect_wifi_using_core).*
+If it's first time to use M5Stack Core or you want to change the networkable AP that means the Core can't access [flow.m5stack.com](flow.m5stack.com), you need visit this article for setting wifi [How to connect wifi using Core](/en/related_documents/how_to_connect_wifi_using_core).

-*By default, we account your M5Core has been connected with the networkable AP.
-And the screen shows like this figure below after you pressed the `UPLOAD` button on the left.*
+By default, we account your M5Core has been connected with the networkable AP.
+And the screen shows like this figure below after you pressed the `UPLOAD` button on the left.
+After a few seconds if nothing is pressed the M5 will automatically run the code that was previously uploaded.
+If we want to upload new code we have to make sure we press the `upload` button on this menu before the M5 boots the code in it’s memory.

 <figure>
     <img src="assets/img/getting_started_pics/m5stack_core/get_started_with_uiflow/apikey.jpg">
 </figure>

-?> **Tip** *After a few seconds if nothing is pressed the M5 will automatically run the code that was previously uploaded.
-If we want to upload new code we have to make sure we press the `upload` button on this menu before the M5 boots the code in it’s memory.*

 ## **CONTENT**